ckeditor/ckeditor5/README.md

 ### TypeScript support

 CKEditor 5 is a TypeScript project.
-Starting from the v37.0.0 release, it offers native type definitions.
+Starting from v37.0.0, it offers native type definitions.
 Check out our dedicated guide to read more about [TypeScript support](https://ckeditor.com/docs/ckeditor5/latest/installation/working-with-typescript.html).

 ### CKEditor 5 advanced installation